SQream/sqream_docs/third_party_tools/client_drivers/cpp/index.rst

 Assuming there is a SQream DB worker to connect to, we'll connect to it using the application and run some statements.

-Testing the connection to SQream DB
+Testing the Connection to SQream
 --------------------------------------------

 Download this file by right clicking and saving to your computer :download:`connect_test.cpp <connect_test.cpp>`.